Geek4IT/Geek4IT.github.io/_posts/2014-10-8-Zero-To-One.md

 - All happy companies are different: each one earns a monopoly by solving a unique problem.
 All failed companies are the same: they failed to escape competition.

+- This is a simple truth, but we’ve all been trained to ignore it.
+Our educational system both drives and reflects our obsession with competition.
+Grades themselves allow precise measurement of each student’s competitiveness; pupils with the highest marks receive status and credentials.

+- Just as war cost the Montagues and Capulets their children, it cost Microsoft and Google their dominance: Apple came along and overtook them all.
+In January 2013, Apple’s market capitalization was $500 billion, while Google and Microsoft combined were worth $467 billion.
+Just three years before, Microsoft and Google were each more valuable than Apple.
+War is costly business.

+- Rivalry causes us to overemphasize old opportunities and slavishly copy what has worked in the past.

+- For a company to be valuable it must grow and endure, but many entrepreneurs focus only on short-term growth.

+- Every monopoly is unique, but they usually share some combination of the following characteristics: proprietary technology, network effects, economies of scale, and branding.

+- As a good rule of thumb, proprietary technology must be at least 10 times better than its closest substitute in some important dimension to lead to a real monopolistic advantage.

+- This is why successful network businesses rarely get started by MBA types: the initial markets are so small that they often don’t even appear to be business opportunities at all.

+- A monopoly business gets stronger as it gets bigger: the fixed costs of creating a product (engineering, management, office space) can be spread out over ever greater quantities of sales.
+Software startups can enjoy especially dramatic economies of scale because the marginal cost of producing another copy of the product is close to zero.

+- When Steve Jobs returned to Apple, didn’t just make Apple a cool place to work; he slashed product lines to focus on the handful of opportunities for 10x improvements.
+No technology company can be built on branding alone.

+- The perfect target market for a startup is a small group of particular people concentrated together and served by few or no competitors.
+Any big market is a bad choice, and a big market already served by competing companies is even worse.

+- The most successful companies make the core progression—to first dominate a specific niche and then scale to adjacent markets—a part of their founding narrative.

+- As you craft a plan to expand to adjacent markets, don’t disrupt: avoid competition as much as possible.

+- You’ve probably heard about “first mover advantage”: if you’re the first entrant into a market, you can capture significant market share while competitors scramble to get started.
+But moving first is a tactic, not a goal.